Shuffle/Shuffle-docs/docs/architecture.md

 6. The frontend takes the data and shows it in the UI.

 ## Authentication
-There are two types of authentication tokens in Shuffle: API access and App authentication.
+There are two types of authentication tokens in Shuffle: API/Session access, and App authentication.

 ### Data access model
-Accessing data is done PER ORGANIZATION and per user.
-This means that you need to be a part of the organization you're querying data from.
-Pre RBAC: If you are an admin, you have access to all information within an Organization, while users only have access to their own resources, and the apps that are enabled.
+Accessing data is done **PER ORGANIZATION**, based on which one your user is in.
+This means that you need to be a part of the organization you're using the API for, and it will by default use this one [unless you use Org-Id header in your request](https://shuffler.io/docs/API#Authentication).
+If you are an Org admin, you have access to all information within an Organization, while Org-Users has access to read and modify Workflows, Apps, Files, Datastore and Trigger management.
+If you are a Org-Reader, you can READ the same data the Org User can read and modify.

 ### Encryption and hashing
 Hashed (bcrypt):